delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   * Rewind the _devdb_ VDB to recover the table

+Rewinding a VDB rolls it back to a previous point in its Timeflow and re-provisions the VDB.
+The VDB will no longer contain changes after the rewind point. it can be triggered when changes to the VDB do not need to be saved.

 **Steps**

   1. Take a snapshot of the _devdb_ VDB and note the time